autopilotpattern/telegraf/README.md

 Telegraf input sources configured with prometheus input plugin and represent a list of urls pointing to container-pilot telemetry endpoints (http://container-ip:9090/metrics).
 Input sources reloaded automatically with `onChange` event handler.

+### Configuration

+Please run setup.sh to generate required _env file and configure CONSUL env variable.

+You can also check _env.telegraf file.
+By setting INFLUXDB_HOST variable there you can point telegraf to already running instance of InfluxDB (you have to remove influxdb section from docker-compose.yml in this case).

 ### Hello world example

 1. [Get a Joyent account](https://my.joyent.com/landing/signup/) and [add your SSH key](https://docs.joyent.com/public-cloud/getting-started).